AtoshDustosh/Construction-of-CSA-Compressed-Suffix-Array/README.md

 BWTFILEHEADER ~ output file header

-TODO

-	maybe will add function using format like "./xxx -arg ... ... ..."

 Afterthoughts

 1. the importance of this algorithm is not about the time complexity.
-The point is this algorithm reduces the peak memory usage from O(nlog n) to O(n), which will be O(nlog n) if directly constructed the CSA.
+The point is this algorithm reduces the peak memory usage from O(nlog n) to O(n), which will be O(nlog n) if the CSA is built directly.

 2. ...